 Bananas are easily the underdog of the summer fruit world.
 They’re not exotic, or plump, or bursting with juiciness that’s only available a few weeks a year.
 But, oh, do they make some incredible bread.
 You’ve got to give them that.
 And everybody loves the underdog, right?

 I’ve been playing around with banana bread recipes for a few months now.
 There’s been the good, the bad, and the ones decked out with so much chocolate and sugar you might as well call them a cake.
-And as much as I’m a girl obsessed with cake, it just wasn’t what I was looking for.
-But did I give up that easily?
+As much as I’m a girl obsessed with cake… it’s just not what I’m was looking for in my bread.
+But don’t worry… do I look like a girl who gives up easily?

 Oat flour and maple syrup are the game changers in this bread, giving it a sweet taste and soft texture, while keeping everything healthy and natural.
 Have you baked with oat flour yet?
 I’m obsessed!
 And you can make it at home.
 Just throw some oats in the blender, grind them up, and BAM – you’ve got yourself some oat flour!